-Danielle graduated from Oxford Brookes University with an Honours Degree in Osteopathy and has a post graduate qualification in Medical Acupuncture, Applied Functional Science (AFS), kinesiology taping and is currently studying for her Fellowship with the Gray Institute for Functional Transformation.
+Danielle graduated from Oxford Brookes University with an Honours Degree in Osteopathy and has a post graduate qualification in Medical Acupuncture, kinesiology taping and is a Fellow of Applied Functional Science (AFS) with the Gray Institute for Functional Transformation.
 Danielle is registered with the General Osteopathic Council and is a member of the British Osteopathic Association.

 After graduating, Danielle stayed in Oxford to start The Pain Clinic and has experience treating a wide array of conditions and patients using a variety of techniques from traditional osteopathic principles and practises, to the latest research in rehabilitation.